sagea-ai/inscribe/README.md

 - Node.js >= 16.0.0
 - Ollama installed and running
 - SAGE model downloaded
+- pdftotext (from poppler-utils) for PDF processing

 ## Contributing

-We welcome contributions to SAGE-ALGOR!
+We welcome contributions to INSCRIBE!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

 ### Development Workflow